 A migraine attack can often be preceded by transient neurological warning symptoms, known as auras, which typically involve visual disturbances such as flashing lights, but may also involve numbness or tingling in parts of the body.1

-Migraine affects approximately 31 million people in the U.S. and is the fifth leading cause of years lived with disability.2 Of those diagnosed, only six million are on prescription treatment.3 While triptans account for almost 70 percent of migraine therapies,4 approximately 30 to 40 percent of patients do not respond adequately to triptan therapy5 and up to 79 percent of the patients who do respond to triptans report being dissatisfied with their current treatment and willing to try a new therapy.6
+Migraine affects approximately 39 million people in the United States and is the fifth leading cause of years lived with disability.2 Of those diagnosed, only six million are on prescription treatment.3 While triptans account for almost 70 percent of migraine therapies,4 approximately 30 to 40 percent of patients do not respond adequately to triptan therapy5 and up to 79 percent of the patients who do respond to triptans report being dissatisfied with their current treatment and willing to try a new therapy.6

-In September 2021, Impel NeuroPharma received U.S. Food and Drug Administration (FDA) approval for TRUDHESA (dihydroergotamine mesylate) nasal spray (0.75 mg per spray) for the acute treatment of migraine with out without aura in adults.
+In September 2021, Impel NeuroPharma received U.S. Food and Drug Administration (FDA) approval for TRUDHESA™ (dihydroergotamine mesylate) nasal spray (0.75 mg per spray) for the acute treatment of migraine without aura in adults.
 TRUDHESA was previously known as INP104.

-The efficacy of currently approved DHE-based medications is well-established and they are widely used as part of the standard of care for the acute treatment of migraine.7 DHE, when reaching satisfactory systemic blood levels, is know to have fast onset and lasting effects for up to 48 hours.8 It may also be effective in other subtypes of migraine including patients who are triptan resistant, those with menstrual migraine, patients experiencing central sensitization and allodynia, and severe and/or prolonged migraine.9,10,11,12 But the broad use of this treatment has been generally limited by its need for intravenous injection delivery, administered in physicians’ offices, migraine clinics and hospitals.
+The efficacy of currently approved DHE-based medications is well-established and they are widely used as part of the standard of care for the acute treatment of migraine.9 DHE, when reaching satisfactory systemic blood levels, is know to have fast onset and lasting effects for up to 48 hours.10 It may also be effective in other subtypes of migraine including patients who are triptan resistant, those with menstrual migraine, patients experiencing central sensitization and allodynia, and severe and/or prolonged migraine.11, 12, 13, 14 But the broad use of this treatment has been generally limited by its need for intravenous injection delivery, administered in physicians’ offices, migraine clinics and hospitals.

 Episodes of severe head pain